 - Blooming Green (Kent) grows organic flowers, in the middle of a fruit farm.
 Available from April to October, these rustic bouquets include native wild species, and meadow flowers.
 They are only picked a few days before sending.

 - Tregothnan Flowers (Cornwall) is from an estate that grows its own tea.
-The flowers are not always organic, but they are local (their Bees for Development Town Box is ready to plant).
+Not always organic but local (Bees for Development Town Box is ready to plant).

-- For later in the season, Isles of Scilly has a warmer climate, so can often grow blooms for autumn and early winter (some are organic, but not certified for cost reasons.
+- Isles of Scilly has a warmer climate, so can often grow blooms for autumn and early winter (some are organic, but not certified for cost reasons.
 Isles of Scilly Flowers & Scented Narcissi both sell daffodils (toxic near pets).